 Policy C-PS-4c: Applications for Coastal Development Permits for development potentially subject to hazards from projected sea level rise, shall include a geologic/flood hazards report prepared by a licensed Geotechnical Engineer that evaluates the potential risk from inundation and/or coastal erosion over the economic life (100 years) of the development.
-The report shall evaluate a range projected sea level rise, including medium-high and extreme scenarios, based on the latest state guidance and include recommendations on development location, design, and construction to reduce risk from coastal hazards and enhance adaptability of the development coast.
+The report shall evaluate a range projected sea level rise based on the latest state guidance and include recommendations on development location, design, and construction to reduce risk from coastal hazards and enhance adaptability of the development coast.
 (NEW)

-Policy C-PS-4d: New development shall be set back a sufficient distance landward or otherwise sited and designed to avoid or minimize, to the maximum extent feasible, impacts from inundation and/or coastal erosion resulting from the extent of projected sea level rise, storm events, and other coastal hazards based on the best available science over the expected economic life of the development (100 years) without the need for a shoreline protective device.
+Policy C-PS-4d: New development shall be set back a sufficient distance landward or otherwise sited and designed to avoid or minimize, to the maximum extent feasible, inundation and/or coastal erosion resulting from the extent of projected sea level rise, storm events, and other coastal hazards based on the best available science over the expected economic life of the development (100 years).
 (NEW)

-Policy C-PS-4e: For development proposed where potential inundation, flooding, and/or coastal erosion resulting from projected sea level rise cannot be completely avoided, sea level rise adaptation measures including requirements for future removal of development shall be evaluated and incorporated into the development siting, design, construction, operation, and risk disclosures and deed restrictions shall be required.
+Policy C-PS-4e: For development proposed where potential inundation, flooding, and/or coastal erosion resulting from projected sea level rise cannot be completely avoided, sea level rise adaptation measures shall be evaluated and incorporated into the development siting, design, construction, and operation.
 (NEW)